sglux-logo

 Abstract

-Filed Under: publications and reports, Research Tagged With: flame, flame detection, flame_detection
+Filed Under: publications and reports Tagged With: Feuererkennung, flame, flame_detection

 Dr. Tilman Weiss, sglux GmbH, Berlin, Germany

-Filed Under: publications and reports, Research Tagged With: flame, flame detection, flame_detection
+Filed Under: publications and reports, Research Tagged With: irradiance_all, prod, radiometer, sxl55

 2024 – Measuring UV radiation without filters – silicon carbide (SiC) photodiodes make it possible